 In a Forbes article titled “How to Increase the Effectiveness of your Virtual Meetings”, Forbes Council Member Douglas Karr advises companies to empower employees to decline meetings to ensure that meetings are productive.
 “Your employees shouldn't feel compelled to attend every meeting they're invited to, especially if they don't understand why they need to attend,” he writes.

 Karr ends the article by urging Microsoft and Google need to enhance meeting scheduling capabilities.

 Karr’s article emphasizes the need of businesses to use calendaring platforms “where people can see your open windows to meet and select a convenient time.”
 This, he writes, helps to cut the back and forth that go between attendees to pick a suitable time.
 Karr also recommends for individuals to block out a buffer before and after each meeting “to ensure you have time to travel or knock out requests that you can take care of immediately.”

-Users of Schedule.ly consider this AI features as one of the most powerful elements of the appointment scheduling software as it handles automated replies for very quick appointment scheduling.
+Users of Schedule.cc consider this AI feature as one of the most powerful elements of the appointment scheduling software as it handles automated replies for very quick appointment scheduling.

 9. Allows for online self-scheduling

 This might seem like an obvious feature, but its importance cannot be overstated.
 A good app should allow users to book their appointments and make reservations on the go, which brings us to the next point.

 You should access your appointment scheduler on both your mobile phone and desktop at any time of the day; this allows for full-time access and tasks scheduling.